-Posted By Matthew Jokajtys on August 8, 2013
+Posted By Jose Almanzar on August 8, 2013

 After the cap and trade program died in Congress in 2009, and the successor to the Kyoto Protocol never appeared at the 2009 Copenhagen Climate Conference, climate change stagnated on the national agenda of the United States.
 With a hyper-partisan Congress, it became apparent that the political will to address climate change through the legislature simply did not exist.
 However, in June of 2013, President Obama introduced a roadmap for climate action that sought to address climate change while sidestepping congressional involvement entirely.